TheFinalDoctor/TheFinalDoctor/README.md

 **TheFinalDoctor/TheFinalDoctor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- Documenting my journey learning electronic design and open sourcing all hardware designs on the way
+- Documenting my journey learning electronic design & open sourcing all hardware designs on the way
+- Including any programming side quests I embark on

 ## Projects
-- In progress: Portable Energy Storage
+- In Progress: Battery Pack Design